 - All children will follow a broad and balanced curriculum relating to the Early Years Foundation Stage.

 - Parents will be involved in all discussions relating to their child’s education.
 The nursery views the relationship with parents as being a partnership in developing the potential of the child.
 We view this partnership with paramount importance.

-- The partnership is demonstrated through both formal and informal contact and interaction with regard to SEN identification, provision and monitoring in accordance with the Code of Practice.
+- The partnership is demonstrated through both formal and informal contact and interaction with regard to SEND identification, provision and monitoring in accordance with the 2015 Code of Practice 0-25.

-- Parents are invited to become involved in supporting the targets set in the IEP’s at review meetings for their child.
+- Parents are invited to become involved in supporting the targets set in the STP (Short Term Plan) at review meetings for their child.